hypn/pvz_trainer/README.md

-pvz_trainer
+Plants vs Zombies Trainer
 ===========

-Plants vs Zombies trainer (outdated)
+This code is outdated, and only saved here for prosperity and a code base template for future trainers.

-Saved here for prosperity - might update it one day :P
+I might update it one day :P

+Mmmm... sweet assembly code :D